In recent years, Xanthan gum has become integral to the food industry and many private kitchens.

 Since chia seeds are very absorbent, they can easily give liquid dishes like smoothies a texture that is too gel-like.
-If that happens, simply add more liquid and mix the drink well.
+If that happens, add more liquid and mix the drink well.

 However, contrary to this hypothesis, the researchers found an increase in the inflammatory markers of their subjects (Nieman et al. 200922).

-In addition to lectins, chia seeds contain another anti-nutrient, phytic acid.
+Furthermore, chia seeds contain another anti-nutrient, phytic acid.
 It can insolubly bind those minerals that chia seeds provide in the digestive tract and prevent their absorption (Gibson et al. 201023).